Chapter 1: This Venerable One is Dead

 “That’s right.
 What if Mo Weiyu set up an ambush?”

 Xue Meng was suddenly furious.
 “Responsibility?
 Then let me ask you, who is responsible for my Shizun’s life?!
 Mo Ran has kept my Shizun imprisoned for ten years!
 Ten whole years!
-My Shizun is just up the mountain, and you’re expecting me to wait?!”
+My Shizun is just up the mountain!
+How can you expect me to wait?!”

 Hearing Xue Meng mention his master, everyone’s expressions shifted uncontrollably.
 Some people looked ashamed, while others looked left and right, averting their gazes without saying a word.

-Finally, someone coughed twice dryly before speaking gently, “Xue-gongzi, please don’t be angry.
-About Chu-zongshi… we all feel guilty and grateful towards him.
-But just as you said, he’s been imprisoned for ten years, and if something happened to him, he would have long since… Ah, you’ve already waited ten years, so waiting for another moment won’t hurt, right?”
+Finally, someone coughed twice dryly before speaking calmly, “Xue-gongzi, please don’t be angry.
+About Chu-zongshi… We all feel guilty and grateful towards him.
+But just as you said, he’s been imprisoned for ten years, and if something happened to him, he would have long since… Well, you’ve already waited ten years, so waiting another moment won’t hurt, right?”

 Xue Meng mocked, “Right?
 Like you’d ever be fucking right!”

 That person’s eyes widened.
-“How can you curse me out?!”
+“How dare you curse me out?!”

-Xue Meng replied, “Why wouldn’t I curse you out?!
-Shizun disregarded the possibility of his own death just to save people like… people like…” He couldn’t go on, his throat choking up.
+Xue Meng replied, “Why shouldn’t I dare?!
+Shizun put his life on the line just to save people like… people like…” He couldn’t go on, his throat choking up.
 “It wasn’t worth it for him.”

 Xue Meng turned his head away, his shoulders trembling slightly as he held back his tears.